PipedreamHQ/pipedream/docs/docs/quickstart/real-world-example/README.md

 For the last example in this quickstart, we'll use many of the patterns covered in [earlier examples](/quickstart) to solve a real-world use case and will cover how to:

 - Trigger a workflow anytime [`@pipedream`](https://twitter.com/pipedream) is mentioned on Twitter
-- Format a message based on the Tweet data using Node.js and Slack Block Kit
+- Construct a message in Node.js using Slack Block Kit
 - Use an action to post the formatted message to a Slack channel

 <!--